nicoverbruggen/phpmon/README.md

 The switcher will disable all PHP-FPM services not belonging to the version you wish to use, and link the desired version of PHP.
 Then, it'll restart your desired PHP version's FPM process.
 This all happens in parallel, so this should be a bit faster than Valet’s switcher.

-If you're using Valet 3, versions of PHP-FPM required to keep isolated sites up and running will also be started or stopped as needed.
+If you're using Valet 3 or newer, versions of PHP-FPM required to keep isolated sites up and running will also be started or stopped as needed.

 ### Config change detection